amritatwal/w0d0_precourse-challenge-amritatwal/README.md

   grid-row: 1 / 4;
   ```

 Three rows are defined in the parent container but due to how grid tracks work - lines that represent the _start_ of the track - the grid rows set for the `#tribute-info` child needs to start from 1 to _4_.
+This was good experience in getting the content to fit the right rows and learning how grid tracks need to be set-up in order to work correctly.

 Semantics wise it was good practice to incorporate what I learnt [here](https://marksheet.io/html-semantics.html).
 Every tag I choose has importance and meaning in the document.
 When reflecting on whether the use of `<strong>` was appropriate for the honours titles, I deemed it more fitting to use `<b>` instead.
 Although it may not be so black and white, I think it is good to get into the habit of thinking about what weight and purpose we give to text.